Isospin-based EWP-tree Relations: EWP-tree relations in SU(3)

 The weak Hamiltonian of Eq.~(\ref{eq:HW}) contains tree, gluonic penguin, and electroweak penguin operators.
 In order to derive the EWP-tree relations, it is necessary to determine how these operators transform under SU(3)$_F$.
 We note that operators of the form $({\bar b} q_1)({\bar q}_2 q_3)$ transform under the assumed symmetry group as ${\bar q}_1 {\bar q}_3 q_2$ (in this order) \cite{Gronau:1998fn}.
-For the group SU(3)$_F$, the tree operators $Q_1$ and $Q_2$ [Eq.~(\ref{eq:Q1,2operators})] transform as \beq Q_1 = \eeq \beq Q_2 = \nn \eeq All gluonic penguin operators [Eq.~(\ref{eq:gluon_oper})] transform purely as a ${\bf 3^*}$: \beq Q_3, Q_5 =
+For the group SU(3)$_F$, the tree operators $Q_1$ and $Q_2$ [Eq.~(\ref{eq:Q1,2operators})] transform as \beq Q_1 = \eeq \beq Q_2 = \nn \eeq where $\mathbf{3^{*a}}$ corresponds to the antisymmetric part of the triplet (it is multiplied by $c_2 - c_1$) and $\mathbf{3^{*s}}$ is the symmetric part of the triplet (it is multiplied by $c_1 + c_2$).
+All gluonic penguin operators [Eq.~(\ref{eq:gluon_oper})] transform purely as a ${\bf 3^*}$: \beq Q_3, Q_5 =

 ~,~~ Q_4, Q_6 =

 \eeq Finally, the electroweak penguin operators $Q_9$ and $Q_{10}$ [Eq.~(\ref{eq:EWP_oper})] transform as \beq Q_9 = \eeq \beq Q_{10} = \nn \eeq

 What do we learn from the above expressions?
 First, compare $Q_1$ and $Q_2$.
 For both $q=d$ and $q=s$, we see that the coefficients of the ${\bf 15^*}$ and ${\bf 3^*}^s$ terms are the same for $Q_1$ and $Q_2$, while for ${\bf 6}$ and ${\bf 3^*}^a$ they are of opposite sign.
 This means that, when we consider the full weak Hamiltonian $H_W$, which contains $c_1 Q_1 + c_2 Q_2$, the coefficients of the ${\bf 15^*}$ and ${\bf 3^*}^s$ terms will include $c_1 + c_2$, while those of ${\bf 6}$ and ${\bf 3^*}^a$ will have $c_1 - c_2$.
 It is similar for $Q_9$ and $Q_{10}$: when one uses $H_W$, the coefficients of the ${\bf 15^*}$ and ${\bf 3^*}^s$ terms will include $c_9 + c_{10}$, while those of the ${\bf 6}$ and ${\bf 3^*}^a$ will have $c_9 - c_{10}$.